LRWebb/Jump-Start-Notes/Lessons/hello-world.md

 		4. Type `puts "Hello, World"` and save the file
 		5. In terminal type `ruby hello-world.rb` and press [enter]

-:heavy_check_mark: Reflect on the steps you completed, and try them a few more times without r referencing the instructions to practice
+:heavy_check_mark: Reflect on the steps you completed, and try them a few more times without referencing the instructions to practice